verivital/behaverify/REPRODUCIBILITY/2024_FMAS_BTM/README.md

 # Test Information

 1. Installation Test is mostly to test installation.
 It is very fast.
 2. Partial Results is very fast.
-It produces all the BehaVerify results for Bigger Fish and Simple Robot.
-It does not run the ISR example.
-The comparison to MoVe4BT requires manually installing MoVe4BT and running the files individually.
-However, we do provide the XML files used to load the experiments we used.
+It runs some, but not all of the tests.
 3. Full Results replicates all results for BehaVerify.
-The comparison to MoVe4BT requires manually installing MoVe4BT and running the files individually.
-However, we do provide the XML files used to load the experiments we used.
 4. The results in the paper were generated using a Dell Inc. OptiPlex 7040 with 64 GiB of Memory with an Intel i7–6700 CPU @ 3.40GHz with 8 cores.
 5. We have confirmed that an old Chromebook using the Linux development environment is capable of running all the tests.
 The install and partial tests complete fairly quickly, but the full test is rather slow.
 Obviously, your machines capabilities will change the exact numbers.
 The point, however, is that you do not need a powerful machine to run these tests.